page id = int(21)

 Jeff was appointed to the AMM Board of Directors in November 2013.

-Nicole obtained her Bachelor of Business Administration Degree from Brandon University in 2014.
-During her school years, Nicole got her start in management when she was able to take on the role of Assistant Branch Manager at CIBC.
-Following University, she moved to Dauphin where she worked as an accountant and proceeded to complete her Chartered Professional Accountant designation.
+Nicole obtained her Bachelor of Business Administration degree from Brandon University in 2014.
+After university, she moved to Dauphin where she worked as an accountant and earned her Chartered Professional Accountant (CPA) designation.

-In 2018, Nicole was presented with an opportunity to work as the CAO for the Rural Municipality of Dauphin and was excited to take on the role.
-Since joining the public service, she completed the CMMA program and has been honored to serve on the Executive Council of the Manitoba Municipal Administrators as the District 7 Director, Vice-President and currently as President.
+In 2018, Nicole transitioned into the municipal sector, taking on the role of Chief Administrative Officer (CAO) for the Rural Municipality of Dauphin.
+Since joining the public service, she has completed the CMMA program and has been honoured to serve on the Executive Council of the Manitoba Municipal Administrators as the District 7 Director, Vice-President and currently as President.
+In 2025, Nicole was appointed City Manager for the City of Portage la Prairie, where she is proud to lead a dedicated team and serve the community she now calls home.